yelsaw/notes/DebianDockerSetup.md

 sudo usermod -aG docker $USER
 ```
 ### Activate new group for current user
 Once added you can `switch user` in your current session to become part of the `docker`  group or logout and log back for changes to take affect globally.
 ```
 su $USER
 ```
 ### Verify permissions
-If you've been successfly added to the `docker` group and refreshed your user's groups, you should be able to run the defacto *docker* `hello-world` image using this command.
+If you've been successfully added to the `docker` group and refreshed your user's groups, you should be able to run the de facto *docker* `hello-world` image using this command.

-Docker will automatiacally pull and run the required images if they exist in public docker repository.
+Docker will automatically pull and run the required images if they exist in public docker repository.
 ```
 docker run hello-world
 ```
-Running the command above should output something remenicint to the following:
+Running the command above should output something reminiscent to the following:
 ```
 Hello from Docker!
 This message shows that your installation appears to be working correctly.